A robust contaminated discrete Weibull regression model for outlier-prone count data: Simulation study

 \section{Simulation study}

+The simulation study serves two purposes.
+First, it evaluates the operating characteristics of the proposed cTDW model when the data are generated from the cTDW family itself.
+Second, it assesses the robustness advantage of the cTDW relative to the single-component TDW when the true data-generating mechanism is a genuinely heavy-tailed two-component mixture.
+Thus, the study is not limited to parameter recovery under the proposed model, but also examines the effect of fitting the simpler TDW model when the data arise from mixture-generated heavy-tailed settings.

-To investigate the performance of the proposed cTDW model and compare it against the single-component TDW model, we conducted a simulation study involving data contamination scenarios.
-Specifically, we considered a single-covariate regression setting of the form
+To investigate the performance of the proposed cTDW model and compare it with the single-component TDW model, we conducted a simulation study under several cTDW mixture settings.
+We considered the single-covariate regression model

 where $m_i^*$ denotes the shifted median for observation $i$, $c$ is the lower bound, and $\beta_0$ and $\beta_1$ are regression coefficients.
-In each replicate of the simulation, we generated response counts $Y_i$ from the cTDW model with parameters $\left\{\beta_0, \beta_1, \alpha, \eta, \delta\right\}$ and a fixed sample size $N$.
-We then fitted both the single-component TDW and cTDW models to each generated dataset to quantify the effects of contamination on estimation accuracy.
+In each replicate, the covariates were generated independently as

+and response counts $Y_i$ were then generated from the cTDW model with parameters $\left\{\beta_0, \beta_1, \alpha, \eta, \delta\right\}$, where $\delta$ denotes the weight of the narrower component and $1 - \delta$ the weight of the heavier-tail component.
+We then fitted both the single-component TDW and cTDW models to each generated dataset to assess the effect of fitting a single-component model when the true data-generating mechanism is a mixture.